RecordsKeeper/multichain/docs/source/miningwindows.rst

 ====================================================
-Mining Guide for Recordskeeper Blockchain on Windows
+Mining Guide for RecordsKeeper Blockchain on Windows
 ====================================================

-The following document helps the users to intiate mining for RecordsKeeper Blockchain over Windows Operating system.
-All the commands and process displayed in this document is tested and created over Windows 7 and above Operating Systems.
-The detailed overview to start mining for RecordsKeeper Blockchain is as follows:
+The following document helps the users to initiate mining the RecordsKeeper blockchain using a Windows Operating system.
+All the commands and processes displayed in this document have been tested and created using Windows 7 and above operating systems.
+A detailed overview to start mining the RecordsKeeper blockchain is as follows:

 * :ref:`windows-systemrequirements`
 * :ref:`windows-installingrk`